A from-scratch web framework in Odin

 gh.rune(&app, gh.cors)

-gh.hail(&app, "/static", "./public") // serve files
+gh.hail(&app, "/docs", "./docs") // serve files

 sample.register(&app) // remember models + routes

-gh.run(&app) // connect, migrate, listen
+gh.run(&app) // connect, migrate, listen, drain on SIGTERM

 }